A Framework for Risk Assessment and Optimal Line Upgrade Selection to Mitigate Wildfire Risk: Conclusion

 \section{Conclusion}

 The main contributions of this paper are a framework for assessing the wildfire ignition risk associated with power lines and an optimization model that selects lines for undergrounding such that wildfire risk is minimized.
-This method is much simpler than gathering and synthesizing data from multiple sources to estimate the risk of ignition associated with power lines, which is advantageous when such data is complex or not publicly available.
-Further, the methods are flexible, as grid-specific factors can be incorporated if available.
+In particular, we discuss two different metrics for wildfire risk, and assess how the choice of risk metric impacts the optimal undergrounding decisions.
+This method is simpler than gathering and synthesizing data from multiple sources to estimate the risk of ignition associated with power lines, which is advantageous when such data is complex or not publicly available.
+Further, the proposed method is flexible, and can incorporate grid- and component-specific information on the probability of ignition if such information is available.

-One limitation of this work is that the wildfire risk maps alone do not specifically consider ignition risk from power lines.
-Instead, the method assumes that the fire potential is a basis for the ignition risk along a line.
-Another limitation is that the WFPI indicates historical wildfire potential, not future potential.
+One limitation of this work is that the WFPI indicates historical wildfire potential, not future potential.
 Due to climate change and human activity, historical risk may not be representative of future fire conditions.
 However, the proposed model is flexible enough that future wildfire risk projection maps could be used to assign risk if they were available.

+The methods and results presented in this paper are preliminary, but they provide guidance to begin to address the relatively new and challenging issue of managing wildfire ignitions from power lines.
 One interesting extension inspired by \cite{rhodes2020balancing} would be to model the how undergrounding reduces the need for public safety power shut-offs (i.e. allows high risk lines to remain in operation without causing excessive risk of ignitions).
 However, the need for public safety power shut-offs varies over time, and modeling the associated load shed would require consideration of the power flow in the system.
-Since the inclusion of power flow decision variables and constraints will increase computational complexity, the simpler model proposed in this paper will be used to select a subset of high-risk lines or line segments that will be considered for upgrade.
+Since the inclusion of power flow decision variables and constraints will increase computational complexity, the simpler model proposed in this paper can be used to select a subset of high-risk lines or line segments that will be considered for upgrade.